awsdocs/amazon-application-discovery-user-guide/doc_source/export-data.md

-# Export Collected Data<a name="export-data"></a>
+# Export collected data<a name="export-data"></a>

-After starting the data collection process of your Discovery Connector or Discovery Agent, you can export their collected data  about your servers and VMs\.
-This data can be exported either by interacting with the console or by making API calls through the AWS CLI depending on which discovery tool you used to collect data\.
+For both the Discovery Connector and Discovery Agent, after the data collection process starts, you can export their collected data about your servers and VMs\.
+This data can be exported either by interacting with the console or by making API calls through the AWS CLI, depending on which discovery tool you used to collect data\.
-+ **Discovery Agent**, you can export the collected data either from the console or from the AWS CLI\.
++ **Discovery Agent**, you can export the collected data by using the console or the AWS CLI\.
-+ **Discovery Connector**, you can only export the collected data from the AWS CLI\.
++ **Discovery Connector**, you can only export the collected data by using the AWS CLI\.

 Instructions are provided below for both ways by expanding your method of choice:

-## Export System Performance Data for All Servers<a name="export-data-api"></a>
+## Export data collected for all servers<a name="export-data-api"></a>

-Collected data from all the Discovery Connectors and Discovery Agents running on your hosts and VMs can be bulk exported from the AWS CLI\.
+The data collected from all the Discovery Connectors and Discovery Agents running on your hosts and VMs can be bulk exported using the AWS CLI\.
 If not already installed, the AWS CLI must first be installed in your environment\.

 **To install the AWS CLI and export collected data**